-Marine mammal fatalities at marine finfish aquaculture facilities in BC, 1990-2018
+Marine mammal (megafauna) fatalities at marine finfish aquaculture facilities in British Columbia

 Humpback whales have recently become more numerous in BC’s coastal waters.
-Since they do not use echolocation for navigation, they are the species of whale most likely to become entangled in fishing gear or lines.
+Since they do not use echolocation for navigation, they are more prone to becoming entangled in fishing gear.
 Farm operators must contact DFO immediately upon discovery of an entangled whale so the Department can attempt to safely release the animal.
-The use of force on whales or other cetaceans is not permitted.
-More detailed reports that include whale entanglements that result in live release are also available.

-Marine mammal fatalities at marine finfish aquaculture facilities in BC, 1990-2017
+Marine mammal fatalities at marine finfish aquaculture facilities in BC, 1990 to 2019

 |Year||Harbour seal||California sea lion||Steller sea lion||Unidentified pinniped||Humpback whale||Harbour porpoise|